Koenkk/zigbee2mqtt.io/docs/devices/ZC-HM.md

 ### Pairing

-To enable pairing, press the device button 3 times
+To enable pairing, wait for the device led to stop, then press the device button 3 times, led should start blinking green while in pairing mode.

 <!-- Notes END: Do not edit below this line -->